pkgcore/pkgcore/doc/man/pkgcore.rst

   portage until an equivalent is added to pkgcore and/or support for preserved libs is added.

-  Note that this also means there is no "preserved-rebuild" package set support either.
+  Note that this also means there is no preserved-rebuild package set support either.

 * dynamic deps

-  Dependency data for installed packages is always pulled from the vdb which is only allowed to be altered during package install time and removed at uninstall.
-Adding support for retrieving updated dependency data from unbuilt ebuilds in source repositories will never be added in the current form found in portage.
+  Dependency data for installed packages is always pulled from the vdb which is only allowed to be altered on install and removed at uninstall.
+There is no plan to support retrieving updated dependency data from unbuilt ebuilds in source repositories and updating the vdb.

 Utilities
 =========